-Similarly, higher forefoot running bending elasticity of a minimalist shoe increases the range of motion of the ankle-joint, reducing muscle activation in other areas of the lower leg which allows more energy to be stored (Chen et al. 2014).
-Other reports have found that energy can be saved when ankle movement is greater (Stefanyshyn & Nigg, 2000).
-In addition, when the forefoot has good bending elasticity during running, this helps dissipate applied forces (Lin et al., 2013; Stefanyshyn & Nigg, 1998), giving rise to more impact protection on the lower extremity joints.
-This also makes for optimal force conduction in the leg, which improves landing and jumping performance (Stefanyshyn & Nigg, 1998, 2000; Tinoco, Bourgit, & Morin, 2010), and we all know that forefoot running is just a series of small jumps from one step to the next.
+Similar reports have confirmed that energy can be saved when ankle movement is greater (Stefanyshyn & Nigg, 2000).
+Furthermore, when the forefoot has good bending elasticity during running, it helps dissipate applied forces more evenly (Lin et al., 2013; Stefanyshyn & Nigg, 1998), giving rise to better impact protection on the lower extremity joints.
+This also makes for optimal force conduction in the leg, which improves landing and jumping performance (Stefanyshyn & Nigg, 1998, 2000; Tinoco, Bourgit, & Morin, 2010), and we all know that technically running is just a series of small jumps from one step to the next.

-Runners who wear highly flexible running shoes, particularly footwear with a high degree of flexibility in the forefoot, exhibit many kinematic traits associated with good running economy and adequate balance control and that good forefoot flexible is required to help fuel running economy.
-With that in mind, make sure you can completely fold and bend your running shoe without any resistance, as shown in the picture above.
+Runners in highly flexible running shoes, like minimalist shoes, with a high degree of flexibility in the forefoot, are able to do a better job at producing and maintaining the kinematic traits associated with good running economy and adequate balance control, since good forefoot flexibility is required to help fuel running economy.

 References: